“I read the news and find hope.”

 “I don’t claim to be a genius, but I’m encouraged by God.”

 “You are encouraged – you find hope?
-What about the threat of ISIS; economic crises in Europe; pollution in Asia; the imminent collapse of the American way of life?”
+What about the threat of wars and terrorists, ecological crises, economic downturns, and the imminent collapse of the Western way of life?”

 “Hmm … what’s your point?”

 “I’m not ignoring the fact that things seem to be falling apart.
-I’m choosing to focus on the long-term, not the short-term.
+I am aware of the problems in our world.
+At the same time, I’m choosing to keep the long-term in view, not the short-term.
 Yes, these are times of great turmoil, but God is present and active.
 His purposes will never be frustrated.”

 “What do you mean?”